norulshahlam/assignment-school-admin-api/README.md

 - Make sure you have fulfilled the above software requirements.

-- Clone this repository to your local machine.
+- Clone this repository to your local machine by running the below command in terminal:

        git clone https://github.com/norulshahlam/assignment-school-admin-api.git